parrottq/sysc4806-survey/README.md

 The application allows surveyors to create a survey with a list of questions.
 These questions can be open-ended (text), or asking to choose among many options.

 Users can then fill out the survey that is a form generated based on the type of questions in the survey.
-Once the surveyor closes the survey, a survey result is generated, compiling the answers: for open-ended questions, the answers are just listed as-is, for number questions a histogram of the answers is generated, for choice questions a pie chart is generated.
+Once the surveyor closes the survey, a survey result is generated, compiling the answers: for open-ended questions, the answers are just listed as-is, for choice questions a pie chart is generated.

 ## Credits: